-The following figures and table show the impact of debris accumulation at the bridge on the East and West Levees in terms of the maximum water surface elevations in the protected areas behind each levee.
+Figures 5-4 and 5-5 and Table 5-2 show the impact of debris accumulation at the bridge on the East and West Levees in terms of the maximum water surface elevations in the protected areas behind each levee.
 From these figures, one can see that the debris would cause the levees to breach during lower flood events than were previously accounted for and that the peak water surface elevations in the protected areas would be about a foot higher than they would without the debris.
 The additional flood damages caused by potential debris accumulation give compelling reason for including the AT&SF Bridge Modification Plan as a first added measure in the FRM plan formulation.

-This analysis of the bridge with the floating debris blockage resulted in a B/C ratio of 6.7 for the AT&SF bridge Modification Plan in the economic analysis.
+This analysis of the bridge with the floating debris blockage resulted in a B/C ratio of 6.7 for the AT&SF Bridge Modification Plan in the economic analysis.
 Therefore, no further analysis is needed to confirm the decision that the Bridge Modification Plan is economically justified as a first added FRM measure.